haleth-embershield/ascii-flappy/README.md

 # ASCII Flappy Bird

-A retro-style Flappy Bird game rendered entirely in ASCII characters, built with Zig (v0.14) targeting WebAssembly.
+A retro-style Flappy Bird game rendered entirely in ASCII characters, built with Zig targeting WebAssembly.
 This is a learning project for me.

-## Description

-ASCII Flappy Bird reimagines the classic mobile game using ASCII character rendering.
-Navigate a bird through a series of pipes by timing your jumps carefully.
-The game features:

-- Pure ASCII rendering for a nostalgic terminal aesthetic
-- Smooth physics-based gameplay
-- Collision detection with pipes and boundaries
-- Score tracking and high score persistence
-- Responsive controls via keyboard, mouse, or touch

 This project demonstrates how modern web technologies (WebAssembly) can be combined with retro aesthetics (ASCII art) to create an engaging gaming experience.

-## How to Play

-1. Click "Start Game" or press Space to begin
-2. Press Space, click, or tap to make the bird jump
-3. Navigate through the gaps between pipes
-4. Each pipe you pass increases your score
-5. Avoid hitting pipes, the ceiling, or the ground
-6. Try to beat your high score!

 ### Controls